auino/php-telegram-bot-library/README.md

 Alternatively, you can define a custom string identifying the prefered state.
 More information are given in the State Machines section.

-If `$singletrigger=true` (see description above), accordingly to registration function names, the order of triggering is the following one: trigger_any, trigger_command, trigger_intext, trigger_error.
+If `$singletrigger=true` (see description in the [Instructions section](https://github.com/auino/php-telegram-bot-library#instructions)), accordingly to registration function names, the order of triggering is the following one: trigger_any, trigger_command, trigger_intext, trigger_error.

 ##### State Machines #####